JaniCanCodeGo/JaniCanCodeGo/README.md

-- 👋 Hi, I’m @ProgramManagerMcTier
+- 👋 Hi, I’m @JaniCanCodeGo
 - 👀 I’m interested in becoming a Software Developer
 - 🌱 I’m currently learning the fundamentals and basics of coding
 - 💞️ I’m looking to collaborate on learning styles and documenting and retaining work in the Github space
-- 📫 How to reach me mamctier1@gmail.com no spam or soliciting
+- 📫 How to reach me JaniCanCodeGo@gmail.com - SERIOUSLY no spam or soliciting

 <!---
 ProgramManagerMcTier/ProgramManagerMcTier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.